-Ms. SUN Wei ("Ms. Sun"), aged 34, was appointed to the Board in February 2014.
+Ms. SUN Wei ("Ms. Sun"), aged 35, was appointed to the Board in February 2014 as an executive Director, and was appointed as a member of the remuneration committee and nomination committee of the Board in November 2014.
+She also serves as a director of certain subsidiaries of the Company.
 Ms. Sun holds a Bachelor of Arts in English Education degree from Shanghai International Studies University, PRC, a Master of Science degree in Finance from Clark University, United States of America and a Postgraduate Certificate in Professional Accounting from City University of Hong Kong.
 Ms. Sun has over five years of experience in accounting and administration.

-Ms. MAN Qiaozhen ("Ms. Man"), aged 32, was appointed to the Board in March 2018.
-Ms. Man graduated with a bachelor's degree in Finance from Shenyang Normal University (沈陽師範大學) in July 2008.
+Ms. MAN Qiaozhen ("Ms. Man"), aged 33, was appointed to the Board in March 2018 as an executive Director.
+Ms. Man graduated with a bachelor's degree in Finance from Shenyang Normal University (沈陽師 範大學) in July 2008.
 Ms. Man has over six years of experience in banking industry.
 She served positions as deputy general manager of private banking section, senior account manager and account manager (private banking) in a number of banks in the PRC.
 Ms. Man also has years of experience in media industry.